-- High: Flood risk has been identified which presents a high risk.
-This classification relates to very frequent flood events and/or deep flood depths in the flood - Medium: Flood risk has been identified which presents a medium risk.
-This classification relates to frequent flood events and/or moderate flood depths in - Low: Flood risk has been identified which presents a low risk.
-This classification relates to infrequent flood events and/or shallow flood depths in the flood - Very low: Flood risk has been identified which presents a very low risk.
+- Medium: Flood risk has been identified which presents a medium risk.
+This classification relates to frequent flood events and/or moderate flood depths in the flood models. - Low: Flood risk has been identified which presents a low risk.
+This classification relates to infrequent flood events and/or shallow flood depths in the flood models - Very low: Flood risk has been identified which presents a very low risk.
 This classification relates to very infrequent flood events and/or very shallow flood depths in the flood models. - Negligible: No flood risk has been identified> There may still be some risk but it is likely to be inconsequential and is not represented in the flood models.